Jurisdiction Intelligence Report

 Key Trends & Insights

-Personal Injury outcomes in Ohio show extreme variability, with only two tracked cases spanning a dramatic range from $15K to $82.1M, making meaningful trend analysis statistically limited but illustrative of the high stakes involved in serious injury litigation.
+Personal Injury outcomes in Ohio show extreme variability, with only two tracked cases spanning a dramatic range from $15K to $82.1M, making meaningful trend analysis difficult but highlighting the outsized impact of case-specific facts on valuation.
 The 2025 Shank et al v.
 D.W.
-Dickey & Son et al verdict of $82.1M suggests Ohio juries are capable of delivering substantial awards in cases involving significant negligence, despite the state's $350,000 non-economic damages cap, likely reflecting large economic damage components such as medical expenses and lost wages.
-Ohio's modified comparative fault rule with a 50% bar plays a critical role in case outcomes, as plaintiffs found equally or more at fault are barred from recovery entirely, creating sharp divergence between high-value verdicts and minimal settlements like the $15K Curley v.
-Wilcox resolution.
+Dickey & Son et al verdict of $82.1M suggests that cases involving corporate defendants and potentially catastrophic injuries can yield extraordinary results despite Ohio's non-economic damages cap of $350,000, likely driven by substantial economic damages.
+Ohio's modified comparative fault rule with a 50% bar means plaintiff contributory negligence remains a critical threshold issue that can dramatically shift outcomes, as evidenced by the stark contrast between the two cases.

 Notable Cases